aekaplan/aekaplan.github.io/_posts/2013-03-21-wireframing.markdown

 </p>

 <p>
 I prefer low-fidelity wireframes because they allow you to focus on the core functionality and user experience while avoiding time-consuming specifics.
-Oftentimes if you deliver a wireframe that looks "too finished" the client might think it's the final design.
+Oftentimes if you deliver a wireframe that look &#8220;too finished&#8221; the client might think it's the final design.
 </p>

 <p>